You are viewing a story from harrypotterfanfiction.com

 The furniture and mirrors had been covered with huge white dusty sheets.

 He took a quiet tour of the place through the many rooms.
-Draco knew there was no one there but him and Hermione, but he wanted to survey the place anyway.
+Draco knew there was no one there but the two of them, but he wanted to survey the place anyway.

-Death Eaters were not lurking about waiting for orders.
+Death Eaters were not lurking around waiting for orders.